NotBrianZach/bza/README.md

 see [initDB.mjs]() for database schema or

-0. ./shell.sh if not already in a nix shell
+0. nix-shell if not already in a nix shell
 1. `sqlite3 bookmarks.sq3`
 2. `.schema` to print db schema